-COMMONWEALTH BIOTECHNOLOGIES, INC. ANNUAL MEETING OF SHAREHOLDERS May 23, 2002
+ANNUAL MEETING OF SHAREHOLDERS May 15, 2003

-The undersigned hereby appoints Richard J. Freer, Ph.D. and Robert B. Harris, Ph.D., or either of them, with power of substitution, as proxies to vote all stock of Commonwealth Biotechnologies, Inc. (the "Company") owned by the undersigned at the Annual Meeting of Shareholders to be held on May 23, 2002, at 11:00 a.m. at 601 Biotech Drive, Richmond, Virginia, and any adjournment thereof, on the following matters as indicated below and such other business as may properly come before the meeting.
+The undersigned hereby appoints Richard J. Freer, Ph.D. and Robert B. Harris, Ph.D., or either of them, with power of substitution, as proxies to vote all stock of Commonwealth Biotechnologies, Inc. (the "Company") owned by the undersigned at the Annual Meeting of Shareholders to be held on May 14, 2004, at 11:00 a.m. at 601

-1. [] FOR the election as director of all of: Robert B. Harris, Ph.D., Samuel P. Sears, Jr., and L. McCarthy Downs III (except as marked to the contrary below).

-[] WITHHOLD AUTHORITY to vote for all of: Robert B. Harris, Ph.D., Samuel P. Sears, Jr., and L. McCarthy Downs III (except as marked to the contrary below).

-INSTRUCTION: TO WITHHOLD AUTHORITY TO VOTE FOR INDIVIDUAL NOMINEES, WRITE THE APPLICABLE NAME(S) IN THE SPACE PROVIDED BELOW:

-2. Proposal to approve the Company's 2002 Stock Incentive Plan.

-[] FOR [] AGAINST

-3. Proposal to an amendment to the Company's Amended and Restated Articles of Incorporation to authorize a new class of undesignated preferred stock, without par value per share, consisting of 2,000,000 shares of preferred stock.

-[] ABSTAIN

-[] FOR [] AGAINST [] ABSTAIN

-4. Proposal to ratify the appointment of McGladrey & Pullen, LLP as the independent public accountants of the Company for the fiscal year ending December 31, 2002.

-[] FOR [] AGAINST [] ABSTAIN

-IN THEIR DISCRETION, THE PROXIES NAMED ABOVE MAY VOTE UPON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT THEREOF.
+Biotech Drive, Richmond, Virginia, and any adjournment thereof, on the following matters as indicated below and such other business as may properly come before the meeting.
+FOR the election as director of all nominees listed: 1.
+Thomas R. Reynolds (Class I), James D. Causey (Class I) and Peter C. Einselen (Class II) (except as marked to the contrary below).
+WITHHOLD AUTHORITY to vote for all nominees listed: Thomas R. Reynolds (Class I), James D. Causey (Class I) and Peter C. Einselen (Class II) (except as marked to the contrary below).
+INSTRUCTION: TO WITHHOLD AUTHORITY TO VOTE FOR INDIVIDUAL NOMINEES, WRITE THE APPLICABLE NAME(S) IN THE SPACE PROVIDED BELOW: 2.
+To approve an amendment to the Company's 2002 Stock Incentive Plan increasing the total number of shares of the Company's Common Stock, without par value per share (the "Common Stock"), authorized for issuance by 300,000 shares, so that the total number of shares of Common Stock authorized for issuance under the plan will be 600,000 shares.
+To approve an amendment to the Company's Amended and Restated Articles of Incorporation to authorize a new class of undesignated preferred stock, without par 3. value per share, consisting of 100,000 shares of preferred stock. ☐ FOR ☐ AGAINST ☐ ABSTAIN To ratify the appointment of BDO Seidman, LLP as the independent public accountants of the Company for the fiscal year ending December 31, 2003.
+4 \square FOR ☐ ABSTAIN ☐ AGAINST IN THEIR DISCRETION, THE PROXIES NAMED ABOVE MAY VOTE UPON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT THEREOF.
 THIS PROXY MUST BE DATED AND SIGNED.
 THIS PROXY IS SOLICITED ON BEHALF OF THE COMPANY'S BOARD OF DIRECTORS.

-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED SHAREHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE NOMINEES LISTED IN PROPOSAL 1 AND FOR PROPOSALS 2, 3 AND 4, AS MORE SPECIFICALLY DESCRIBED IN THE PROXY STATEMENT.
-IF SPECIFIC INSTRUCTIONS ARE INDICATED, THIS PROXY WILL BE VOTED IN ACCORDANCE THEREWITH.
+This Proxy, when properly executed, will be voted in the manner directed herein by the undersigned shareholder.
+If no direction is made, this Proxy will be voted (i) FOR the two nominees as Class I Directors and the one nominee as a Class II Director of the Company; and (ii) FOR the proposal to ratify the appointment of BDO Seidman, LLP as independent public accountants of the Company for the fiscal year ended December 31, 2004.
 Please sign exactly as your name appears on this Proxy Card.
 When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
 If a corporation, please sign in full corporate name by President or other authorized officer.
 If a partnership or limited liability entity, please sign in full name such entity by authorized person.

-Dated: , 2002
+Dated: , 2004

+PLEASE MARK, SIGN, DATE AND RETURN THE PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.